dspringuel-va/blog-posts/estimation-and-planning/README.md

 Looking back, I feel like I didn't do much.
 I already knew that the OKRs were important and that in the end, they dictate what is coming up in the next few months.

 However, I didn't understand completely why the estimates and the planning were so lightweight.
-It just felt wrong with me, because I probably had to much of a theoretical stance on that point of view.
+It just felt wrong with me, probably because I had too much of a theoretical stance on that point of view.

 Finally, I'm glad that I did this research, because now I feel that I can stop worrying about estimations and planning and focus even more on delivering business value.